 A socio-technical transition is commonly understood as a fundamental transformation of a socio-technical system (e.g. Geels and Schot, 2010).
 Such a transition is multi-dimensional, i.e. it encompasses technological as well as organizational, institutional and socio-cultural change.
 In the course of a transition, new products, services, business models, organizations, regulations, norms and user practices emerge, partly complementing but more often substituting existing ones.
 Historical examples of socio-technical transitions include the introduction of pipe based water supply (Geels, 2005a), the shift from cesspools to sewer systems (Geels, 2006) or from carriages to automobiles (Geels, 2005b).
-The energy sector has seen major transitions as well.
-With the beginning of the industrial revolution coal increasingly replaced wood as the primary energy carrier in many societies, and in the 20th century oil, natural gas and nuclear fuels appeared as additional energy sources for electricity and transport (Solomon and Krishna, 2011).

 Socio-technical transitions have been analyzed with different theoretical frameworks (Markard et al., 2012).
-One of these is the multi-level perspective (Smith et al., 2010; Geels, 2011), which suggests that established socio-technical systems1 are very resistant to change due to a high degree of structuration (both material and institutional), close relationships among incumbent actors and vested interests.
+One of these is the multi-level perspective (Smith et al., 2010; Geels, 2011), which suggests that established socio-technical systems are very resistant to change due to a high degree of structuration (both material and institutional), close relationships among incumbent actors and vested interests.
 Transitions are set in motion through a combination of external developments or shocks (e.g. nuclear accidents) at the so-called landscape level and novel technologies emerging in protected niches (Geels and Schot, 2007; Verbong et al., 2007).
-As novel technologies develop and diffuse, new socio-technical systems emerge with them.
+As novel technologies develop and diffuse, new sociotechnical systems emerge with them.
 These emerging systems also include actors, networks and technology-specific institutional structures and have been referred to as technological innovation systems in the literature (Bergek, Jacobsson, Carlsson, et al., 2008; Markard and Truffer, 2008b).